Vignesh6236/Netflix-Clone/README.md

 ## **Project Description**

 The Netflix Website Clone is a static web page that resembles the homepage of Netflix.
 The purpose of this project is to practice and showcase HTML and CSS skills by recreating a popular and complex website interface.
-The project is designed to be fully responsive and mobile-friendly, ensuring a seamless experience across different devices.

 ## **Prerequisites**